nodemailer/nodemailer-web/content/message/index.md

 ```

 {{% notice note %}}
-All text fields (e-mail addresses, plaintext body, html body, attachment filenames) use UTF-8 as the encoding.
+All text fields (email addresses, plaintext body, html body, attachment filenames) use UTF-8 as the encoding.
 Attachments are streamed as binary.
 {{% /notice %}}

 ### More advanced fields

 ##### Routing options

-- **sender** - An e-mail address that will appear on the _Sender:_ field (always prefer *from* if you're not sure which one to use)
+- **sender** - An email address that will appear on the _Sender:_ field (always prefer *from* if you're not sure which one to use)
-- **replyTo** - An e-mail address that will appear on the _Reply-To:_ field
+- **replyTo** - An email address that will appear on the _Reply-To:_ field
 - **inReplyTo** - The Message-ID this message is replying to
 - **references** - Message-ID list (an array or space separated string)
 - **envelope** - optional SMTP envelope, if auto generated envelope is not suitable (see [SMTP envelope](/smtp/envelope/) for details)

 ##### Content options

+- **attachDataUrls** – if true then convert *data:* images in the HTML content of this message to embedded attachments
 - **watchHtml** - Apple Watch specific HTML version of the message
 - **icalEvent** – iCalendar event to use as an alternative.
 See details [here](/message/calendar-events/)
 - **alternatives** - An array of alternative text contents (in addition to text and html parts) (see [Using alternative content](/message/alternatives/) for details)